Meng-Lyu/cs686-lectures/labs/Lab08-README.md

 ### Errata / Corrections
  - refer to this file: https://github.com/cs-rocks/cs686-lectures/blob/master/labs/Lab08-README.md
- - (v0) To be released on Mar 17 (Tuesday) evening.
-Note that this lab will be much easier if you first complete the ungraded quiz/homework in L22 and L23, respectively.
+ - (v0) To be released on Mar 17 (Tuesday) afternoon.

+## Note that this lab will be much easier if you first complete the ungraded quiz/homework in L22 and L23, respectively.

 ## Do's and Don'ts